How to Globalize Your eCommerce Business (6 Tips)

-To be successful with selling globally, you’ll not only want to open your store to international customers; You’ll want to optimize it for them as well.
+To reach success selling globally, you’ll not only want to open up your store to international customers; you’ll want to optimize it for them as well.

 Think broadly about the kinds of things that will motivate an international audience, compared to the things that may push domestic consumers to make a purchase.
 Of course, you don’t want to stereotype anyone, but spending a bit of time doing some cultural research might help make your online store more appealing to a new international audience.

-For example, in the United States, consumers are often driven to buy from vendors that appeal to their core values and beliefs – like businesses that uses green manufacturing standards, for example.
+For example, in the United States, consumers are often driven to buy from vendors that appeal to their core values and beliefs – like businesses that use green manufacturing standards, for instance.

 It’s no secret that English speakers have a bit of an advantage when it comes to selling internationally.
-In fact, data indicates that English is the third-most-popular language in the world, after Chinese and Hindi.
+Recent data indicates that English is the third most popular language in the world, after Chinese and Spanish.

-But even if you are marketing to a country with a lot of English speakers (like Canada or Germany, for example), you should still be aware that certain phrases and words may mean something completely different abroad than they do in the United States.
+If you are marketing to a country with a lot of English speakers, like Canada or Germany, for example, you should be aware that certain phrases and words may mean something completely different abroad than they do in the United States.

 Another important consideration when it comes to international selling is accepting new forms of currency.
 Most payment processors will allow you to accept multiple currencies, but each one handles it slightly differently.

-For example, with Stripe (our processor of choice), online merchants can accept over 135 different currencies.
+For example, with Stripe, online merchants can accept over 135 different currencies.

 Remember: Depending on a customer’s bank, their credit card may charge them fees for making purchases outside of their local currency.